Australian Open 2026: Top contenders for men’s singles title

 Jannik Sinner

-Sinner’s record on the hard courts over the past few years have been quite phenomenal and even with off-court issues troubling the Italian in the first half of the season, he showed incredible mental fortitude to win two grand slams and the year-ending Nitto ATP Finals, capping off another successful year.
-The additional advantage for Sinner is the coaching stability as his coach Darren Cahill has decided to continue with Sinner in 2026 after having decided earlier to leave at the end of 2025.
+Sinner’s record on hard courts over the past few years has been quite phenomenal, and even with off-court issues troubling the Italian in the first half of the season, he showed incredible mental fortitude last year to win two Grand Slams and the ATP Finals, capping off another successful campaign.

 Carlos Alcaraz